wavefrontHQ/docs/pages/doc/query_language_getting_started.md

 ## Applying Mathematical Functions

-Notice how the sum of `cpu.idle` is slowly increasing over time.
-To increase your proficiency in the language and to learn the power of the other functions, take a metric example and experiment with the different functions.
-For example, the `sum(ts(cpu.idle))` metric is a counter metric, or a metric that continuously increases over time.
-Counter metrics give a snapshot of a current count, but they do not provide information such as the rate of change.
-The query language has a `deriv()` function that transforms a counter to show the rate of change per second: `deriv(sum(ts(cpu.idle))`.
+Notice how the result of `sum(ts(cpu.idle))` is slowly increasing over time.
+To increase your proficiency in the language and to learn the power of the other functions, you can take a metric example and experiment with the different functions.
+For example, we see that `sum(ts(cpu.idle))` gives us snapshots of the sum over time, but does not provide information such as how fast the sum is increasing.
+The query language has a `deriv()` function that shows the rate of change per second: `deriv(sum(ts(cpu.idle))`.

 ![summed rate query](images/deriv_sum.png)